ctdunc/ctdunc.github.io/_blog/dash-clientside-treesitter.md

 it took about an hour, and has been a giant quality of life boost for me, and resulted in big performance improvements to our Dash tool at work.

 ## And to my VS Code Enjoyers...
 Something like this might be possible for VS Code users as well.
 There are quite a few `treesitter` [plugins](https://marketplace.visualstudio.com/search?term=tree%20sitter&target=VSCode&category=All%20categories&sortBy=Relevance) at least [one](https://marketplace.visualstudio.com/items?itemName=AlecGhost.tree-sitter-vscode) of which appears to support injections.
 This seems like a productive direction to explore.
 Feel free to reach out if you do get it working, I'll update this post.

+Looking through the Dash forums, I am not the first person to encounter or solve this issue.
+For example, user StevenAllenKing wrote a VS Code extension that uses inline comments to handle the syntax injection.
+Check it out [here](https://community.plotly.com/t/show-and-tell-clientside-callback-javascript-syntax-highlighting-in-python-multi-line-strings/56663).
+I still think my approach has a few advantages: it is editor agnostic (as long as `treesitter` support exists), and works for functions declared on a single line as well (nice for nullish coalescing and the like).
+Plus, you don't have to have all those extra comments lying around!